ecom-co/lib-orm/README.md

 }
 ```

-You can still import `TypeOrmModule` and `typeorm` directly from this package via `core` re-exports if preferred.
+You can also import `TypeOrmModule` and `typeorm` directly from this package via `core` re-exports if preferred.

 ```ts
 import { Module } from '@nestjs/common';